BirgitBoss/tractusX.sldt-semantic-models/documentation/Getting-Started-with-Aspect-Modeling-based-on-SAMM.md

 The most generic way of defining a Characteristic would have been to write ":speedLimitWarningCharacteristic a bamm:Characteristic" .
 But we already know that the value of our speed limit warning will come from a list of predefined possible values.
 In SAMM there is already the special Characteristic called Enumeration for the cases where you can state the possible values.
 This is also the reason for writing "bamm-c:Enumeration" and not "bamm:Enumeration" as in the "bamm:Property", "bamm:Aspect", or "bamm:Characteristic".

 For the Enumeration, we need to define the basic dataType which in our case is String.
-More details on possible data type or how to define a custom data Type with an Entity is available under [Data Types in the SAMM documentation](https://openmanufacturingplatform.github.io/sds-documentation/bamm-specification/snapshot/datatypes.html).
-In :bamm-c:values we then give a list with the possible values.
+More details on possible data type or how to define a custom data Type with an Entity is available under [Data Types in the SAMM documentation](https://eclipse-esmf.github.io/samm-specification/snapshot/datatypes.html).
+In :samm-c:values we then give a list with the possible values.

 This already concludes the basic definition of the Aspect model for the Movement Aspect.
 Here is the complete model for reference which you could also copy to your editor (e.g., when starting to work with the SAMM CLI):